 Mario dropped us off on a beach in Spain, by the town of A Praia at the end of a boardwalk system.
 See the map above.
 This boardwalk goes west on the Senda Litoral to A Praia and around the point and western end of the peninsula, to join a road, the Paseo Marítimo da Guarda to the town of A Guarda, where the Coastal Route meets up with the Senda Litoral.

-We followed the sandy road the Camino Armona, that runs along the beach, until we came to the the Praia (beach) A Lamiña.
+We followed the sandy road, the Camino Armona, that runs along the beach, until we came to the Praia (beach) A Lamiña.
 We walked on this lovely beach for a short ways, then re-joined the sandy road.

-The sandy road becomes pavement, just after a tennis club, as we approached A Prasaxe and the ferry landing site, at the Estación Marítima. (not pictured).
+The sandy road becomes pavement, just after a tennis club, as we approached A Pasaxe and the ferry landing site, at the Estación Marítima. (not pictured).

-As we neared the Estación Marítima, who did we see, but Glyvia approaching us!
+As we neared the Estación Marítima, where the ferry passengers arrive, who did we see, but Glyvia approaching us!
 She had grown tired of waiting for us (Spain is one hour later than Portugal, so she had been waiting for over two hours for us) and walked out to meet us!
 It was a glorious reunion among old pilgrim friends.

 After using the restrooms, we set off and up the hill across from the ferry station, on a street called O Palomar.
 This climb uphill went for a ways and was a bit strenuous.

-In about 1/2 kilometer, we came to the end of O Palomar, turned left onto Carretera de Camposancos and then an immediate right onto this side road, below, in the town of O'Couto.
+In about 700 meters, we came to the end of O Palomar, turned left onto Carretera de Camposancos and then an immediate right onto this side road, below, in the town of O'Couto.
+There is a café here if you need one.

 We took the first right in a few meters onto a quaint side road.
 We stopped here so I could snap a photo of Rich and Glyvia.
 We were so happy to be together, and walking a Camino again!
 We chatted and chatted endlessly, the whole distance, filling each other in on our lives.